ntrpi/ManitouadgeHospitalProject/README.md

 - Almost deleted wafa's work for good

 ### Kyle

+#### Features
 - Testimonial Model
 - Volunteer Model
-- Testimonial Controller
+- Testimonial Controllers
-- Volunteer Controller
+- Volunteer Controllers
-- Moral Support
-- Positivity
+- Views for all the above controller routes
+- Made changes to the AccountController.cs so that new users are automatically added to the "User" grou

+#### Team Work
+- helped Miho resolve migration issues
+- Miho helped me add TinyMCE to my feature

 ### Miho
 Department and Job Posting feature